ibm-cloud-docs/containers/cs_integrations_helm.md

     ```
     {: pre}

-### Deprecated: Installing Tiller with a different version than your cluster
+### Installing Tiller with a different version than your cluster
 {: #tiller_version}

 By default, when you initiate Helm for your cluster, the version of Tiller matches the version of your cluster.
 For example, if you have a cluster that runs Kubernetes version 1.13, the Tiller version is 2.13.
 You can update your Tiller deployment to use a different version of the Tiller image.
 For more information, see the [Helm documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://helm.sh/docs/install/).